vstile/vstile/README.md

 # Vittorio Stile &mdash; @vstile

 ## 😎 About Me
 Hey there!
 I’m Vittorio Stile, a Chartered Engineer and a massive IT enthusiast.
-I’ve got a Ph.D. in the works, an M.Sc. in Business Engineering "Cum Laude," and a B.Sc. in Industrial Engineering under my belt.
+I’ve got a Ph.D. in Big Data and Artificial Intelligence, grade “Excellent” (top tier of 4-level scale), with a research thesis titled AI-generated Deepfakes: Detection and Bias Analysis” at Mercatorum University, an M.Sc. in Business Engineering "Cum Laude," and a B.Sc. in Industrial Engineering under my belt.
 I spend my days juggling roles as an Innovation Manager, Product Manager, and UX Designer, with a keen focus on making mobile devices and human-machine interfaces as user-friendly as possible.
 Besides all that techy stuff, I teach courses on Industry 4.0, diving deep into Human-Machine Interaction and Blockchain.

-I work at the intersection of applied AI, education, and human centered systems, with a strong focus on reproducible research and clear documentation.
+I work at the intersection of applied AI, education, human centered systems and management, with a strong focus on reproducible research and clear documentation.

 What really revs my engine?
 Innovating and optimizing every sector I touch.
 I’m all about building lasting, win-win partnerships with the companies I work with—not just racking up a long list of clients.
 Let’s make something great together!